leonardSchmitz/SignatureTensors/README.md

-# signature-tensors-in-OSCAR
+# SignatureTensors

-Welcome to SignatureTensors v0.1
+Welcome to SignatureTensors!

 This package allows computing and working with signatures of rough paths using algebraic methods within OSCAR.
-Further information is available in our [Documentation](https://leonardschmitz.github.io/signature-tensors-in-OSCAR/).
+Further information is available in our [Documentation](https://leonardschmitz.github.io/SignatureTensors/).

 No support is guaranteed.